EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 If you would like to only save when the user explicity uses global save, listen on the /system/save message topic.

 When you have dirty data, use kaithem.persist.unsaved to create a notification.

-### kaithem.serial

-This namespace deals with serial port objects.
-It requires pyserial to work, which is imported on demand.

-#### kaithem.serial.Port(portname,alertPriority="warning", alertZone="", *, **settings)

-Open a port object.Portname is the name as would be passed to serial.Serial.
-It does not have to be connected, and connections are automatically reestablished when the device is reconnected.

-The idea is to create the illusion of a hardware COM port, which is always present, ensuring that writes and reads never fail, although they may be meaningless if no device is physically connected.

-Settings may include any param you would pass to serial.Serial, like baudrate.

-By default, the port blocks and has a short timeout, which is different from the endless blocking raw pyserial uses.

-The object has a lock property, and acts as a context manager.

-#### kaithem.serial.Port.isConnected()
-Return True if the port is actually connected, False otherwise.

-#### kaithem.serial.Port.read()
-Read all available data.
-Never raises errors.
-In case of exception, returns b''

-#### kaithem.serial.Port.write(s)
-Write the bytestring.
-All errors are ignored.

-#### kaithem.serial.Port.sendBreak(t=0.002)
-Send a break condition for the given duration.

-#### kaithem.serial.Port.alert
-This alert object is tripped when the port is disconnected.

-#### kaithem.serial.Port.tag
-This tagpoint's value is 'connected' when the port is connected.
-The default claim is used.

-#### kaithem.serial.Port.port

-This is either None, if the port has not yet connected, or the raw pyserial port object.
-Will not change while the lock is held.

-#### kaithem.serial.Port.lock
-This is just a lock.
-Read and write do not use this lock!
-You are meant to manually use the port as a context manager for "transactions"